-From the member’s perspective, onboarding is the process of helping the new member acquiring the knowledge they'll need to make the most out of their membership.
+From the member’s perspective, onboarding is the process of helping the new member acquire the knowledge they'll need to make the most out of their membership.

 From the credit union’s perspective, onboarding is the process of gathering needed information, driving activation, increasing utilization, cross-selling, and ultimately reducing attrition and improving revenue.

 People will give up on the process if it is too time-consuming or asks for too much information.
-Minimizing these aspects is a key to keep things simple.
+Minimizing these aspects is the key to keeping things simple.
 Features that eliminate manual entry could be helpful.
 For example, enabling autofill fields and pulling any information that has already been captured are ways to reduce the time the member spends entering data.